Steady-state relations for a two-level system locally and relatively-strongly coupled to a generic many-body quantum chaotic environment: Conclusions and discussions

 \section{Conclusions and discussions}

-In this paper, we have studied the long-time average of the offdiagonal elements of the RDM (namely, $\overline{\rho}_{\alpha\beta}^S$) of a central system as a qubit, which interacts with a large environment as a generic many-body quantum chaotic system.
-The total system undergoes Schr\"{o}dinger evolution.
-Analytical expressions have been derived for the above elements $\overline{\rho}_{\alpha\beta}^S$ under weak and intermediate system-environment interactions.
-The predictions have been tested numerically in a model with an environment as a defect Ising chain.
+To summarize, we have studied the long-time averaged RDM $\overline{\rho}^S$ of a TLS (qubit), which is locally coupled to a generic many-body quantum chaotic system (as the environment), with the total system undergoing a Schr\"{o}dinger evolution.
+Approximate relations among elements of $\ov\rho^S$ in the eigenbasis of the TLS have been derived in several situations, particularly for generic dissipative interactions in the relatively strong regime.